mldangelo/open-webring/README.md

 # open-webring

-Join a webring or create your own.
+Join a webring, create your own, or fork this repository and host your own.

 Create a new ring or add an entry to one of the existing JSONs.

 Rings are available at https://openwebring.com/ring/[slug].json

 ## Manifesto

+Do you remember when the internet used to be fun?
+Back in the days before search engines indexed everything, webrings were the de-facto way to discover content.

 ## Goals